By Barbara Hay ~

 Another delightful choice would be Millbrandt Vineyards Traditions Pinot Gris from Columbia Valley, Washington.
 Cantaloupe immediately greets the nose with a lingering, subtle waft of wet grass and lemon zest.
 Bright, focused acidity refreshes the tongue with a crisp mid-palate.
 It finishes clean with glazed tropical fruit.

 If you prefer sauvignon blanc, try the Merry Edwards Russian River Valley Sauvignon Blanc, a round, lush and vibrantly balanced sauvignon blanc.
 This translucent, mouthwatering, luscious wine overflows with flavors of ripe red grapefruit, tangerine, lemon zest, ripe, juicy pineapple, passion fruit, and, is that mango?
-It’s rich with a bright acidity and lingering minerality on the luxurious finish.
+It’s rich with bright acidity and lingering minerality on the luxurious finish.

 Katherine Goldschmidt Crazy Creek Cabernet Sauvignon from Alexander Valley is a rich and robust cab full of aromas of blackberry, black cherry, spice, licorice and creamy vanilla.
 It is redolent with flavors of black currant, cherry, and raspberry accented with dark chocolate.
 This super smooth, red is soft with a supple finish perfect for any red meat dish!